How to build a business case for an HR system: five steps to success

 In order to make a well-balanced decision about which HR system you want to go for, you need to research the market.
 Only by comparing the cost, reviews, and compatibility of the HR systems that are out there can find the best fit for your organisation, and therefore build a strong business case for an HR system.

 “You might want to research the market before you put your business case in, or you might need to get the business case signed off before looking at the market.
-Either way, you need to start doing some research so you have an idea about HR systems and what’s on offer,” says Armstrong.
+Either way, you need to start doing some research so you have an idea about online HR systems and what’s on offer,” says Armstrong.

 “Ask yourself what your guiding principles and priorities are, and why you are doing this.
 Speak to the HR system providers and get as much information from them as possible.
 There are so many HR systems out there and it’s hard to see the unique selling point of those systems so if you’re able to share your objectives with the HR software vendor, they can tailor demos for you.”